leomarcov/labadmin/README.md

 ## Main features
   * Discover the network status hosts in a laboratory classroom by MAC address (works on DHCP networks!).
   * Show the status of each machine in a grid map according the preconfigured position in the lab.
 It's easy to identificate students computers by classroom location.
-  * Flexible machine selection using ranges.
+  * Flexible host selection using ranges.
 Can select all machines, only a row, odd and even machines, a specific list, etc.
   * Labadmin incorporate a full set of administrative actions ready to use (currently 133 for Linux and 40 for Windows).
 Some key actions are:
     * Config a restrictive environment in a exam time (block all users, block usb drivers, set restrictive firewall rules, autobackup exam user data, block Virtualbox bridge mode and others restrictions).
     * Send heavy files using multiple modes (unicast, local network torrent or multicast).